-More travel chaos as queues build up at Dover ahead of Easter weekend
+Another Easter of chaos begins with queues at Dover and French strikes

 Travellers to and from the West Midlands, northwest England, North Wales and southern Scotland will need to find alternative routes.
 Avanti West Coast intercity trains will be terminating at Milton Keynes Central or Rugby, with some rail replacement buses operating.

-There will be no trains from London Victoria to Gatwick Airport and Brighton over the Easter weekend, but services will run from London Bridge station.
+There will be no trains from London Victoria to Gatwick Airport and Brighton over the Easter weekend, but services are running from London Bridge.

 Between Sheffield and Manchester, the line through Hope and Edale in the Peak District is closed on Easter Saturday and Sunday, with some services across the Pennines diverted via Huddersfield – adding half-an-hour to the journey.